artus9033/chartjs-plugin-dragdata/README.md

   ...
 ```

-To avoid dragging specific scalse, you can set dragData to false within the axis scale options.
+To avoid dragging specific scales, you can set dragData to false within the axis scale options.

 ```javascript
 options: {